Cemetery Grants & Funding: Complete Guide (Updated for 2026)

 Adopt-a-plot programs allow community members to sponsor maintenance of historic or abandoned graves, creating ongoing revenue streams while preserving cemetery history.
 These programs work best when combined with recognition opportunities and regular communication about maintenance activities.

-Bronze markers offer families elegant memorial options while providing excellent profit margins:
+Bronze markers offer families elegant memorial options while providing strong margins:

 - Flat bronze markers for traditional burial sections